MyTechTests/SantanderTechTest/README.md

 # Best of Hacker News API
-A RESTful API to retrieve the details of the best n stories from the Hacker News API, as determined by their score, where n is specified by the caller to the API.
+A RESTful API to retrieve the details of the best n stories from the Hacker News API (https://github.com/HackerNews/API), as determined by their score, where n is specified by the caller to the API.

 ## Prerequisites
 Docker